+Section 2.
+No tax shall be levied for the support of this organization except as may be voted by the Association for any purpose that the Association may deem necessary.
 Section 1.-The Student's Association shall be headed and represented by a senate consisting of nine members, three from the Senior Class, two from the Junior Class, one consulting member from each of the lower classes, the President of the Woman's Student Government, and the Judge of the Student Campus Court.